decent-im/prosody-modules/mod_prometheus/README.markdown

 requires Prosody’s [internal statistics provider](https://prosody.im/doc/statistics#built-in_providers) to be enabled.
 You may also want to change the default collection interval to the one your statistics consumer is using.
+See below for more information.

 ```lua
 statistics = "internal"